-On-line social proof can also persuade parents that your center is the best among child care providers.
+Online social proof can also persuade parents that your center is the best among child care providers.
 A center’s success can be judged based on visible page views, feed counts, comments, or ratings.
-Basically, parents may assume that if the website is popular and has an active on-line community, then the center must also be fantastic.
+Basically, parents may assume that if the website is popular and has an active online community, then the center must also be fantastic.
 People are also impressed if a website ranks high on a hierarchal list.
 They assume that a high ranking is a reflection of the quality of the center.

 Parents will trust other parents long before they will trust something the child care providers might say.
 Though personal acquaintances carry the most weight, testimonials from other parents can provide powerful social proof as well.
 The fact that a parent, just like them, is willing to stand up in favor of the center will influence many parents.
 Of course, it is most powerful if the testimonial is accompanied by a photo and a complete name.

-People often use social proof to aid in the decision making process, and this is especially true for choosing a child care provider.
-Parents are so afraid of making a mistake that they use such things as the appearance of demand, on-line popularity, testimonials, endorsements, and accreditations to help guide their decision.
+People often use social proof to aid in the decision-making process, and this is especially true for choosing a child care provider.
+Parents are so afraid of making a mistake that they use such things as the appearance of demand, online popularity, testimonials, endorsements, and accreditations to help guide their decision.
 After all, there is comfort in knowing that other parents have also chosen that center.